Does A Car Heater Use Gas?

 Car panel buttons

 Like air conditioninga car heater doesn’t directly consume gasoline.
-However, forcing it to warm up quickly or using it at full power can indirectly lead to slightly worse fuel economy.
+However, forcing it to warm up rapidly or using it at maximum power can indirectly lead to slightly worse fuel economy.

-Here are a couple of ways using your car heater can lead to lower mpg.
+Here are a couple of ways using your automotive heater can lead to decreased mpg.

 • Fan speed – the fans draw the air across the heater matrix.
 The faster the fans are spinning, the more hot air will come in through the vents.
 However, they put a not-insignificant electrical load on the car.
 Fans set to maximum speed will be drawing a lot of current – even as much as a 500-Watt stereo!
 As the electrical system works harder, this could lead to a temporary reduction in fuel economy.